thingsdb/ThingsDocs/v0/content/collection-api/isnan.md

 weight: 120
 ---

-This function determines whether the value passed to this function is a number.
+This function determines whether the provided value is a number.

 This function does *not* generate an [event](../../overview/events).